feeloursoul/Timepieces/README.md

 # Timepieces
-This tool enables display the current time on a clock in real Thailand.
+This tool enables display the current time on a clock website online.